Home LIVE! Features Order Calendar Results Your account Manager login

 · All competitors and judges must have a Speechwire account to log in.

-- Ben at Speechwire has provided video resources to explain the creation of student accounts, judging online, viewing ballots and competing online.
+- Ben at Speechwire has provided video resources to explain the creation of student accounts, judging online, viewing ballots, and competing online.
 Please check them out. https://www.speechwire.com/p-video-resources.php

 Doubling Rules: